AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-request-temporary-magento-upsize.md

 ---
-description: If your organization is planning an online event in which you expect high traffic, or you suddenly find your site to be undergoing a high traffic event, you can file a Support Ticket to request temporary additional cloud capacity for your Adobe Commerce on cloud infrastructure store.
+title: How to request temporary Adobe Commerce on cloud infrastructure upsize
 labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,Magento Upsize,New Relic,alert,baseline,capacity,cloud,how to,request,temporary,Adobe Commerce,cloud infrastructure
-title: How to request temporary Adobe Commerce on cloud infrastructure upsize
 ---

-# How to request temporary Adobe Commerce on cloud infrastructure upsize

-If your organization is planning an online event in which you expect high traffic, or you suddenly find your site to be undergoing a high traffic event, you can file a [Support Ticket](https://support.magento.com/hc/en-us/articles/360019088251-Submit-a-support-ticket) to request temporary additional cloud capacity for your Adobe Commerce on cloud infrastructure store.
+If your organization is planning an online event in which you expect high traffic, or you suddenly find your site to be undergoing a high traffic event, you can file a [Support Ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to request temporary additional cloud capacity for your Adobe Commerce on cloud infrastructure store.

->[!NOTE]
+>![info]
 >
 >48 business hours notice is required for non-emergency upsize requests.